 Private Site Alarm Logging

 Control alarm log distribution to private sites in this section.
 If you enable alarm logging to multiple sites, by default, the alarms are sent to all of them.
-We see lots of customers turn this on and we’re never clear why they are doing this.
+We see many customers turn this on, and we’re never clear why they are doing this.
 You don’t need to enable this feature if you all you want to do is ensure that alarms are generated from sensors running on sites – that always happens.